 Anyone, at any age, can be diagnosed with type 1 diabetes—it is neither preventable nor curable.
 While the cause is unknown, studies prove that genes together with an environmental trigger result in the immune system turning on itself and destroying the body’s beta cells.

 If you recognize any of the symptoms, contact your doctor immediately.
-A simple in-office test for sugar in the urine is used for diagnosis.
-If that test is positive, then a drop of blood from the fingertip will confirm diabetes.
+A simple blood or urine test will detect type 1.
 Every day, thousands of adults and children around the world are diagnosed, but many go undetected.
-Early diagnosis cannot prevent Type 1, but it can head off potentially devastating, even fatal, health concerns.
+Early diagnosis cannot prevent type 1, but it can head off potentially devastating, and even fatal, health concerns.